Full-time day programs

 For the Emergency Medical Responder (EMR) program, notice of cancellation is required 10 full business days prior to the course start date.
 Administration fees and course materials are non-refundable.

 Refunds can be processed in person at the Finance Cashier's office in MC201.
-You must present:
+To receive your refund, you must present:

 - Valid picture ID

 - Student ID number and name

 Refunds can be requested via email at email@example.com.
 The email must include:

 - Explanation of the request